iterative/dvc.org/static/docs/commands-reference/commit.md

         modified:           src/train.py
 ```

-Let's edit one of the source files.
+Let's edit one of the source code files.
 It doesn't matter which one.
-You'll see that
+You'll see
-both Git and DVC recognize a change was made.
+that both Git and DVC recognize a change was made.

 If we ran `dvc repro` at this point, this pipeline would be reproduced.
 But
 since the change was inconsequential, that would be a waste of time and CPU.